yesunhuang/Computational-Physics/README.md

 ## Please do not directly copy the homework.
 Thx.

-## Every homework is classified into a single folder which contains the source code and some of the data but not the pdf report.
+## Every homework is classified into a single folder which contains the source codes and some of the data but not the pdf reports.